erelsgl/cvxpy_leximin/README.md

 ## Status

-The functionality was tested only on fair allocation problems, only on linear objectives, and only on the default solver (SCIPY).
+The functionality was tested only on fair allocation problems, only on objectives with linear expressions, and only on the default solver (SCIPY).

-If you would like to contribute, it could be great to test leximin optimization on other kinds of problems, objectives and solvers.
+If you would like to contribute, it could be great to test leximin optimization on other kinds of problems, expressions and solvers.